portsoc/hangman-in-branches/README.md

 ## Implementation

-We are planning to move `gameState` and all functions that update it from `client/index.js` to `server/svr.js`.
+We are moving `gameState` and all functions that update it from `client/index.js` to `server/svr.js`.
-We also need to update the client so that it sends a request to get this variable or update it.
+We are also going to update the client so that it sends a request to get this variable for the first time or update it.

 ### Starting a new game